 Our Cosmetic Chemist is the excellent Scott Grainger of Cosmetic Safety Assessments.
 Scott’s expertise includes has 20+ years in chemical and product safety, and 7+ years in small scale manufacturing and the development of cosmetics; he is a member of the advisory panel of the Guild of Craft Soap and Toiletry Makers.

-- Full details of every product must be uploaded to the EU CPNP (Cosmetic Product Notification Portal) and be notified accordingly.
-This allows full information disclosure to authorised personnel, for example toxicologists, should someone suffer an adverse reaction to a product, and it allows Trading Standards to keep tabs on producers and sellers.
+- Prior to Brexit, full details of every product had to be uploaded to the EU CPNP (Cosmetic Product Notification Portal) and be notified accordingly; post-Brexit, since the legal requirements governing cosmetics production and notification were already written into UK law, there is now a UK version of the CPNP – the UK CP – for which the notifying body is the OPSS.
+This allows full information disclosure to authorised personnel, for example the National Poison Information Service, should someone suffer an adverse reaction to a product, and it allows Trading Standards to keep tabs on producers and sellers.
 The information is not available to the general public so the producer’s specific recipes are protected.
 Again, the seller / producer should be able to produce written evidence (the product notification pdf) to show they comply.

 The regulations are, therefore, in place to protect you as a consumer.
-As a responsible producer and seller, we at Stonesfield Soap take pride in the fact that our products comply fully with all these regulations.
-Our membership of the GCSTM (Guild of Craft Soap and Toiletry Makers) confirms that we have demonstrated compliance with a valid safety assessment; as the GCSTM video on our homepage states, only producers who can produce this evidence are allowed membership.
+The GCSTM (Guild of Craft Soap and Toiletry Makers) video on our homepage states that only producers who can produce this evidence are allowed membership; we are happy to state our membership of the GCSTM.

 ‘The legislation sets standards.
 It ensures that every ingredient in handcrafted soap and toiletry products is safe to use on the human body in a wash-on wash-off product like soap, or in lotions which may stay on the skin of long periods of time.
 Some ingredients are banned because they’ve been found by scientific testing to be potentially harmful.
 Other products are banned or restricted because they are potential allergens.
 The aim of the legislation is to protect the general public and the craft soap and toiletry maker.
 The legislation is law, anyone manufacturing soap and toiletry products who does not ensure that they do so in compliance with the legislation risks being prosecuted.’